Written by:

 As a brand, you must prioritise sending operational messages promptly and effectively to uphold customer satisfaction and engagement.

-We hope the tips and suggestions mentioned in this blog come in handy!
+We hope the tips and suggestions mentioned in this blog come in handy.
 You can also check out our WhatsApp Business API Templates for transactional messages to get started.

 Examples of transactional messages include password reset emails, delivery confirmations, order confirmations, account alerts, identity verification, time-triggered reminders, and password resets.